Fall is almost here, and we all know what that means: military ball season!

 Many military bases have thrift shops, most of which are operated by the base spouses' organization or the services' relief society (like the Navy-Marine Corps Relief Society), and profits support charitable causes like scholarships and youth activities.
 You never know what you can find at a thrift shop, so check it out and see what you can come up with.

-Operation Ball Gown is an event that gives spouses of active-duty service members an opportunity to choose a formal ball gown for free.
-For example, the 2021 Parris Island Operation Ball Gown event is September 28.
+Some bases hold special events that give spouses of active-duty service members an opportunity to choose a formal ball gown for free, and some bases might even have a shop dedicated to dress rentals.
 Check with your local base to see if they offer a similar event.